Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 Do you value data independence (choosing which platforms consume the data), or do you prefer one system where data and execution live together?

 Bombora is the intent data specialist.
 A data company, not a platform, Bombora built the B2B intent data category and maintains the largest cooperative of publisher data, with 5,500+ B2B media sites contributing content consumption signals.
-Its Company Surge® product identifies when companies research topics relevant to your business, and that data flows into 100+ partner platforms including Salesforce, HubSpot, and LinkedIn.
-But Bombora doesn't execute campaigns, run ads, or manage sales workflows.
+Its Company Surge product identifies when companies research topics relevant to your business, and that data flows into 100+ partner platforms including Salesforce, HubSpot, and LinkedIn.
+Forrester called Bombora the "gold standard for account-level intent data feeds" in its Q1 2025 evaluation.
+But Bombora does not execute campaigns, run ads, or manage sales workflows.
 You get the intent signals; your other tools do the work.

 Demandbase is the ABM execution platform.
 It combines intent data, account identification, B2B advertising, sales intelligence, and marketing orchestration into one system called Demandbase One.
 Its native B2B DSP (the only demand-side platform built for B2B advertising) and its Buying Groups capability give marketing and sales teams a single place to identify, target, and engage accounts.
+G2 users rate Demandbase 4.4 out of 5 across 1,934 reviews.
 But Demandbase is an enterprise commitment: no public pricing, no self-serve entry, and an implementation cycle that takes 60 days to 6+ months to reach full value.

 Bombora gives you strong intent signals.
 Demandbase gives you a full ABM platform to act on them.
-But neither starts with the most basic question in B2B go-to-market: do you have accurate data on the people and companies you're trying to reach?
+But neither starts with the most basic question in B2B go-to-market: do you have accurate data on the people and companies you are trying to reach?

 If starting with accurate, verified B2B data and building intelligence on top of it sounds like the right foundation, see how ZoomInfo works.